Gretchen Whitmer: National profile and political future

 Whitmer co-chaired Biden's inaugural committee, and in early January 2021, then-President-elect Biden nominated her as a vice chair candidate for the Democratic National Committee; the committee elected Whitmer and the rest of the slate of candidates on January 20 unopposed.

 After her 2022 reelection, Whitmer was considered a possible presidential candidate in the event that Biden did not run for a second term in 2024.
 Writing for The Bulwark, A. B. Stoddard expressed support for a Whitmer presidential bid in 2024 with Senator Raphael Warnock as her running mate.
 In response to these speculations, Whitmer affirmed repeatedly that she would not run for president, intending to serve a full second term as governor.
 On April 25, 2023, Whitmer was named co-chair of Biden's reelection campaign.
 On June 12, she launched the Fight Like Hell PAC in an effort to boost Democrats running for federal office in 2024.
 In December, the PAC endorsed its first slate of candidates, causing further speculation about a presidential bid.
 In 2023, Whitmer declined to speak directly with Representative Dean Phillips regarding his effort to try to convince her to enter the Democratic Party presidential primary race to oppose Biden.
 In a speech in Washington D.C. in March 2024, Whitmer hinted at running for president in 2028, saying, "See you in 2029."
 After Biden withdrew his candidacy in July 2024, she announced that she would not seek the Democratic nomination, and endorsed Vice President Kamala Harris's presidential campaign.
 She also said she would not accept an offer to be Harris's running mate.

-Whitmer has been mentioned as a potential candidate for the 2028 United States presidential election.
+Though Whitmer had been mentioned as a potential candidate for president in 2028, she said on May 28, 2026, that she would not run.